Herbal

 About the Author

 Dr. KiattaweeAssociate Professor Dr. Kiattawee Choowongkomon is a leading researcher in the field of biochemistry, with expertise in natural extracts, proteins, and biosensors.
-He has published over 200 scientific articles and has a long history of collaboration with leading institutions.
-His work focuses on the development of innovative solutions for healthcare and biotechnology.
+Through research collaborations with leading institutions both in Thailand and internationally, His work focuses on the development of innovative solutions for healthcare and biotechnology.

 About the Research